We accept PayPal, Visa & Mastercard

 hypocrisy run beneath this drama filled with biting humor and tragedy,

 all set in the complex realities of the New York art world.
-Theresa Rebeck skillfully compares the gritty urban realities of lives lived on the edge with the capricious intrigues of the uptown gallery scene where fame might just be a matter of who you know and reputations can be bought and sold.
+Theresa Rebeck skillfully compares the gritty urban realities of lives lived on the edge with the capricious intrigues of the uptown gallery scene, where fame might just be a matter of who you know, and reputations can be bought and sold.

 theatres.

-Cast: 3 women, 6 men
+Cast: 3 female, 6 male

 What people say: